 - 5. Exclusive Rental Units Development.
-If a development consists of solely of rental units, exclusive of a manager's unit or units, with an affordable housing cost to lower income families, as provided in Section 50025.5 of the Health and Safety Code, then, upon the request of the developer, the County shall not impose a vehicular parking standards, if the development meets any of the following criteria: - a.
-If the development is located within one-half mile of a major transit stop, and there is unobstructed access to the major transit stop from the development. - b.
-If the development is a for-rent housing development for individuals who are 62 years of age or older that complies with Sections 51.2 and 51.3 of the Civil Code, and the development has either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times per day. - c.
+If a development consists of solely of rental units, exclusive of a manager's unit or units, with an affordable housing cost to lower income families, as provided in Section 50025.5 of the Health and safety Code, then, upon the request of the developer, the County shall not impose a vehicular parking ratio, inclusive of handicapped and guest parking, that exceeds the following ratios standards, if the development meets any of the following criteria: - a.
+If the development is located within one-half mile of a major transit stop, and there is unobstructed access to the major transit stop from the development, the ratio shall not exceed 0.5 spaces per unit. - b.
+If the development is a for-rent housing development for individuals who are 62 years of age or older that complies with Sections 51.2 and 51.3 of the Civil Code, the ratio shall not exceed 0.5 spaces per unit.
+The development shall have either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times per day and the development has either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times per day. - c.
 If the development consists solely of rental units, exclusive of a manager's unit or units, with an affordable cost to low-income families, as defined in Section 50052.5 of the Health and Safety Code, and the development is either a special needs housing development, as defined in Section 51312 of the Health and Safety Code, or a supportive housing development, as defined in Section 50675.14 of the Health and Safety Code.
-A development that is a special needs housing development, shall have either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times per day. - C. Location of parking.
+A development that is a special needs housing development, shall have either paratransit service or unobstructed access, within one-half mile, to fixed bus route service that operates at least eight times per day. - e.
+If the development is a special needs housing development, as defined in Section 51312 of the Health and Safety Code, the ratio shall not exceed 0.3 spaces per unit.
+The development shall have either paratransit service or unobstructed access, within one half mile, to fixed bus route service that operates at least eight times per day.

+- C. Location of parking.
 For purposes of this Section, a development may provide on-site parking through tandem parking or uncovered parking, but not through on-street parking. - D. Rounding.
 If the total number of parking spaces required for a development is other than a whole number, the number shall be rounded up to the next whole number.